Skip to content

 Getting Started

-xlflow turns an Excel VBA workbook into a source-controlled project that can be edited, checked, and executed from the command line.
+xlflow turns an Excel VBA workbook, add-in, or binary workbook into a source-controlled project that can be edited, checked, and executed from the command line.

 Requirements